AbhishekSinghLucky/E-Commerce-Website/README.md

-# E-Commerce-Website
-Basic E-Commerce Website
+This is the basic E-Commerce Website
+Languages Involved: PHP, JS, HTML, CSS, SQL,AJAX.
+This website is non responsive.